The Business of Mid-Shore Scholarships: A Chat with MSCF’s Buck Duncan

 And with their goals set to expand, diversify, and reach out to qualified young people, the MSCF trustees, volunteers and staff double-downed on promoting scholarship funding in all five counties the foundation serves.

-With the help of dozens of philanthropic individuals and families, a healthy stock market, and good organizational skills, the MSCF has reached a record-breaking asset base of close to $100 million.
+With the help of dozens of philanthropic individuals and families, a healthy stock market, and good organizational skills, the MSCF has reached a record-breaking asset base of $115 million”

 We asked Buck about this remarkable achievement and its potentially transformational impact on the Mid-Shore’s quality of life.